fonsecajr2/music-player/README.md

 A simple and modern music player web application built with React 19, Vite, and TailwindCSS.
 This app allows you to play, pause, skip, and control the volume of songs from a playlist with a clean and responsive user interface.

+##Live Link

+You can test the project by clicking here: https://student-teacher-appointment-eight.vercel.app/.
+Enjoy!
 ## Features

 - Play, pause, and skip songs (next/previous)